 You can find and combine your super through the Rest App or through MemberAccess.
 To make it easy, we’ve broken down the steps for you.

-Before combining your super, consider if Rest is right for you.
-Check out the fees and costs of your other fund plus any benefits that would be lost if you make a transfer from that fund to Rest, such as insurance cover.
+Before combining your super, consider if Rest is right for you by reviewing the Product Disclosure Statement at rest.com.au/pds.
+Compare the fees and costs of your other fund plus any benefits such as investments and insurance cover.
+Before transferring from another fund be sure to consider what would be lost if you make a transfer from that fund to Rest, such as insurance cover.
 Make sure your other fund knows about any contributions you intend to claim a tax deduction for, before combining with Rest.
 For further information, visit our website.

 SuperMatch is an ATO provided service that allows members to look up details of any superannuation that they may have in their name.
 This information can then be used by members to consolidate their super and is an alternative method to the method that is provided through the Rest app and MemberAccess.